 In 1592 the church was finished and since that day, La Festa del Redentore is one of the most important and most frequented of all of Venice’s festivals.
 It is also something as rare as a genuine Venetian feast.
 Many locals and even more tourists.
 You can attend Mass or just check out the fireworks.

 First of all, it’s another Village Feast… Or really a boat Feast.
 The tradition is to experience the marvelous fireworks from a boat floating around on the Canale della Giudecca.
 The boats and ships are decorated with all kinds of artistic colored lights and balloons.
 On the boat, you eat the traditional dinner, pasta e fasioi (pasta and beans), bovoleti (snails).. (..srrgh!), sarde in saor (sardines), and anara col pien (stuffed duck).

 Now, the best idea is to have your own boat and eat and drink together with friends on it.
 But most people coming to Venice don’t bring the boat if they have one.
-So instead you can book yourself on a small cruise – leisure ship, have your dinner there and then see the fireworks from parquet.
+So instead you can book yourself on a small cruise – a leisure ship, have your dinner there and then see the fireworks from the parquet.